petterh/textedit/docs/Chapter-10-Customization-and-Persistence.md

 }}
 Most of the persistent variables are used across several modules, and therefore defined in persistence.h.
 Those that are used only by a single module are defined in that module, to reduce visibility.

-Macros such as DEFINE{"_"}PERSISTENT{"_"}BOOL make it easy to define persistent variables – imagine coding all those getters and setters by hand!
+Macros such as DEFINE_PERSISTENT_BOOL make it easy to define persistent variables – imagine coding all those getters and setters by hand!
 The down side is that the code is difficult to debug because multiple code lines are compressed into a single source line.
 You should always start with a hand-coded function, and only start using the code-generating macros when that function is fully debugged.

 If I had created this module from scratch today, I would have sidestepped the debugging problem by replacing the macros with templates.